Skip to main content

 Navigate to Phone numbers.

-Now click on the desired phone number.
-Within the "SIP data" card, you can now click on the key symbol to generate a new VoIP password.
+Now click the desired phone number.
+Within the "SIP-Credentials" card, you can now click the key icon to generate a new VoIP password.

 What is Two-Factor Authentication and what do I need for it?